 10.2.3.15.
 I am receiving an unknown error in my records.
 How can I fix this?¶

-If you receive an ‘unknown error’ message, please email the PMHC Helpdesk on firstname.lastname@example.org and provide a copy of the error email, and/or a screenshot if possible.
-The error email is very important for the Helpdesk to quickly identifying the error and to provide you with a clear response on how to rectify the data issue.
+If you receive an ‘unknown error’ message, please email the PMHC Helpdesk on email@example.com and provide a copy of the error email, and/or a screenshot if possible.
+The error email is important, and will assist the helpdesk to quickly identify the error, and provide you with a clear response on how to rectify the issue.

 10.2.3.16.
 Why am I receiving an error saying I don’t have permission to upload organisation data?¶